Sept. 28, 1979: Holmes vs Shavers

 Still, Shavers never stopped trying.
 He landed a glancing right at the end of round two and near the end of the third threatened with heavy left hands to the body and two rights that didn’t land cleanly but still put Holmes on the run.
 In the fourth he got home more body shots, plus a few rabbit punches, but when he managed to throw his sledgehammer right, it fell embarrassingly short of the target.
 Meanwhile, Earnie was eating plenty of leather himself, not just jabs but also right hands and uppercuts and in the fourth his left eye started streaming blood.

 Round five saw Holmes throwing more combinations as an increasingly desperate Shavers started hitting on the break and letting fly more huge right hands that sent a refreshing breeze wafting through Caesars Palace.
-In the sixth Holmes got up on his toes and danced as he targeted the cut on Shavers eye with his whip-like jab and suddenly there was blood streaming from the other eye as well.
+In the sixth Holmes got up on his toes and danced as he targeted the cut on Shavers eye with his whip-like jab and before long there was blood streaming from the other eye as well.
 Now the champion wasn’t just winning; he was dominating.

 And then it happened.
 Holmes opened the seventh with a continuous volley of jabs, reopening the cuts on Shavers’ face and Earnie, knowing the sand was running out of the hour glass, picked up the pace and started unloading ‘Hail Mary’ right hands with abandon.
 The crowd came to life as they saw Shavers try to turn the tide and with just under a minute left in the round, Holmes planted himself and set to throw an uppercut.
 But Shavers beat him to the punch, caught him perfectly, flush, the big right smashing Larry on the jaw and putting him down hard.
 Shavers’ only chance was a long-shot puncher’s chance, a lottery ticket, a final pull at the slot machine, a last spin of the roulette wheel.
 And he had just hit the jackpot.